mbeddr/mps-platform-docs/src/doc/docs/mps_internal/deps_and_classpath/index.md

 Only *NodeExtendsGen* will be transformed in *SolutionExtendsGen*, as the only active Generator is *GeneratorExtendsGen*.
 The reason is that we found an instance of *ConceptExtendsGen* contained in the same language as the generator.
-The Generator doesn't extend any other applicable Generator.
+The generator doesn't extend any other applicable Generator.

 ```kroki-plantuml
 @from_file:mps_internal/deps_and_classpath/diagrams/diagram7.puml